Have you been thinking that you may have outgrown your solo IT Provider?

 Many solo acts don’t have the resources to update their own skills, leaving them (and you) stuck with outdated approaches to technology and security, and often, stuck without options.
 They also don’t have the time to truly watch over your network.
 One person can only do so much.
 They are simply stretched too thin trying to run a business and also be a technician in that business.

-If you have heard “we can’t do that” without an explanation as to why or an explanation of the necessary upgrade path to give you what you want, your IT provider may be stuck, and you may be missing out.
+If you have heard “we can’t do that” without an explanation as to why or an explanation of the necessary upgrade path to give you what you want, your IT provider may be stuck for time or resources, and you may be missing out.

 If your team doesn’t know about ransomware or phishing, you may benefit from an IT provider that offers a monthly newsletter to speak to the IT issues that commonly affect small businesses like yours.

-If you have never had a network security audit, it may be time.
+If you have never had a network security audit, it is time.
 It’s a wise investment to make to help you protect your data and reputation.

 If you are still reading this, this article has spoken to you and you know it is time to explore options.
 To quote William Pollard, “To change is difficult.
 Not to change is fatal.”
 Since you know you need a change, take action today.
 You already know that adapting is key to survival and growth.
 Now you just have to find the right IT company to delegate the tech work to so you can focus on your core projects.

 Ready For A Good IT Support Company in Toronto To Help You Out?

 TUCU is an IT Support Company in Toronto, ON.
 We Fix Techaches.
 We would be happy to answer your questions during a free phone consult or schedule a network security review to take a deep dive into your current IT setup and your unique needs.